Brandied figs poached in honey, orange juice and anise, served with a scoop of orange zested mascarpone.

 - 1 cup brandy, or enough to cover and macerate the figs

-- 5 ounces plus 2 Tablespoons honey (I used orange blossom honey)
+- 5 ounces plus 2 Tbsp honey (I used orange blossom honey)

 - 4 strips of orange peel (removed with a potato peeler)